Caleb Shang

 Caleb James Shang DCM1, MM (born Duckbour Caleb James Shang; 4 August 1884 – 6 April 1953) was the most highly decorated Chinese Australian soldier who served in the First World War.
 He was decorated with the Distinguished Conduct Medal twice and received the Military Medal.
 He served with distinction on the Western Front, primarily as a scout and sniper, until his wounds rendered him unfit for further duties.
 After returning to Australia, Shang married in Victoria and moved to Queensland, where he and his wife raised their three children.
 During the Second World War, he served on home defence duties in northern Queensland.

 Early life

 Shang was born on 4 August 1884 in Fortitude Valley, a suburb of Brisbane, Queensland.
 His father was Lee Wah Shang from Guangdong, China.
-His mother was Jane Shang (née Noon) from Gayndah.
+His mother was Mary Jane Shang (née Noon) from Gayndah.
 He was the eldest of 13 children born into the family.
 The family moved to Cairns, and he left school at the age of 12.

 Before the First World War began, Shang was working as a clerk.
 He enlisted in the Australian Imperial Force (AIF) on 5 June 1916, aged 31.
-His brother Sidney Waugh Shang had enlisted in January 1916, serving in the 12th Battalion.
+His brother, Sidney Waugh Shang, had enlisted in January 1916, serving in the 12th Battalion.
 It was unusual for men of Asian ancestry to join Australia's armed forces at this time in history, since only those of European ancestry were considered eligible for such service.